NOT THE ONLY ONE

 Not The Only One is a project designed to reach out to university students who have experienced childhood sexual abuse.
 As a group, CSA survivors are often invisible, not only to society, but also to each other, and suffer from stigma and isolation.
 At the same time, survivors tend to experience great difficulties especially in young adulthood, and often face a lack of understanding and support.
 Through workshops, presentations, support groups, and open forums, this project aims to create spaces for young survivors to come together, raise awareness, and offer specialist therapeutic support.

 Presentations are delivered by a team of survivor activists to raise awareness and share knowledge about childhood sexual abuse, its impact, and access to support.
-As all presenters are survivors themselves, the presentations not only provide vital information for all students, but also give them the opportunity to meet survivors as people with jobs and careers and interests, beyond the ‘damaged victim’ stereotype.
+As all presenters are survivors themselves, the presentations not only provide vital information for all students, but also give them the opportunity to meet survivors as complex people with talents and interests, beyond the ‘damaged victim’ stereotype.

-Workshops are run by a team of survivor activists and cover themes such as Speaking-Out, Survivor Activism, telling our stories creatively, connecting to our body, supporting peers who have experienced sexual abuse, etc. Depending on the themes we offer workshops for open audiences as well as for survivors only.
+Workshops are run by a team of survivor activists and cover themes such as speaking-out, coping with uni, survivor activism, telling our stories creatively, connecting to our body, supporting peers who have experienced sexual abuse, etc. Depending on the themes we offer workshops for open audiences as well as for survivors only.

 The Survivors’ Forum is a format of creating a space for CSA survivors to come together for informal support and facilitating activism.
 This can be a one-off event to connect students with experiences of childhood sexual abuse and support them with forming their own group, network, or campaign, or we can facilitate a series of monthly forums.